 Posted: Nov, 10 3:30 AM PT | Last updated Nov 10, 2020

 Should I Wear a Face Mask When Visiting My Eye Doctor at Metrotown?

-The College of Optometrists of BC advise the use of masks by patients while in the clinic since physical distancing may not be possible throughout testing and assessment.
+The College of Optometrists of BC advise the use of medical masks by patients while in the clinic since physical distancing may not be possible throughout testing and assessment.
 Each patient and visitor is required to wear a medical mask while in our office to limit the spread of COVID-19.

 Which Types of Masks are Best Rated?